Black Horror Movies: Best Scary Movies With Black Directors & Actors

 The People Under The Stairs (1991)

-What makes a scary movie even creepier?
-When it is based on a true story.
-This horror opens on the night of a boy’s 13th birthday, and turns deadly when an attempted burglary uncovers dark secrets of the homeowners.
+Horror king Wes Craven wrote and directed this gentrification horror movie, which brought in $31.4 million at the box office.
+On the night of a boy’s 13th birthday, he attempts to burgle a local home but discovers a sick secret about the homeowners.
 The plot drew inspiration from a true story about a burglary that led authorities to discover children behind locked doors, prohibited by their parents to leave the house.

 Voodoo Dolls (1991)